- 197 Tests

 We offer a tailor-made Number Sequence Pack to fully prepare you for your assessment.

-The data science team found that through practise, candidates increased their scoring accuracy and went into their assessments more confident.
+The data science team found that candidates increased their scoring accuracy through practice and went into their assessments more confident.
 Remember, you need to practice to make sure you familiarize yourself with the test formats, work on your accuracy and experience performing under time pressure.